-At Bolder Academy, we work closely with the educational settings used by the students before they transfer to us in order to seek the information that will make the transfer is as seamless as possible.
-The SENDCO/Deputy SENDCO attends Annual Reviews and consults with the parents/carers, primary school teachers and allother relevant external agencies involved with that student to build a detailed case study in order to best prepare the teaching staff for the new academic year.
+At Bolder Academy, we work closely with the educational settings used by the students before they transfer to us in order to seek the information that will make the transfer as seamless as possible.
+The SENCO/Deputy SENCO attends Annual Reviews and consults with the parents/carers, primary school teachers and all other relevant external agencies involved with that student to build a detailed case study in order to best prepare the teaching staff for the new academic year.
 We have developed strong links with local universities, higher educational settings and local businesses, allowing our students insight into further opportunities and the world of work.
 We will contribute to a students' onward journey by providing information to the next setting.

-7. What is our approach to teaching students with SEND?
+7. What is our approach to teaching students with Special Educational Needs?